dotnet/performance/docs/benchmarking-workflow-dotnet-runtime.md

 - You can run the benchmarks against [multiple Runtimes](./benchmarkdotnet.md#Multiple-Runtimes).
 It can be very useful when the regression has been introduced between .NET Core releases, for example: between netcoreapp2.2 and netcoreapp3.0.
 - You can run the benchmarks using provided [dotnet cli](./benchmarkdotnet.md#dotnet-cli).
 You can download few dotnet SDKs, unzip them and just run the benchmarks to spot the version that has introduced the regression to narrow down your investigation.
 - You can run the benchmarks using few [CoreRuns](./benchmarkdotnet.md#CoreRun).
-You can build the latest dotnet runtime in Release, create a copy of the folder with CoreRun and use git to checkout an older commit.
-Then rebuild dotnet runtime and run the benchmarks against the old and new builds.
+You can build the latest [dotnet/runtime](https://github.com/dotnet/runtime) in Release, create a copy of the folder with CoreRun and use git to checkout an older commit.
+Then rebuild [dotnet/runtime](https://github.com/dotnet/runtime) and run the benchmarks against the old and new builds.
 This can narrow down your investigation to the commit that has introduced the bug.

 ### Confirmation